Angelbots1339/Website/CADVICE.md

 6. This is somewhat optional, but if you have the experience or motivation, apply a basic texture to the robot.
 The website rendering looks different than inside Blender, so make sure to test.
    - Because you have all the geometry in one object, You have to use some tricks
+   - First, make sure you are in material preview mode so you can see the colors
    - After making several different materials, using the principled BSDF shader and nothing else (use Alpha setting for transparency, the other settings don’t work)
    - You can press tab to go into edit mode with the robot selected
    - Click on a vertex or edge or face of a part, it doesn’t really matter which.
 Then press ctrl-l to select everything linked to it